Coreball/ScheduleStacker/index.md

 ### Usage

-1. Navigate to the "Select Courses" tab and select the file containing the readable Master Schedule CSV (you just downloaded this) and load it.
+1. Navigate to the "Select Courses" tab and select the file containing the readable Master Schedule CSV (you just downloaded this and saved it, right) and load it.
+CSV files can also be manually examined in your favorite spreadsheet software if you so please.
 ![Step 1](images/1.png)
 2. Select your desired off periods.
-These are the off periods that you _like, totally need_.
+These are the off periods that you like, _totally need_.
 Depending on your situation, this could either be just your lunch period or your lunch period and another off that you'd like.
-If you have a one-and-a-half period class like AP Biology, do not treat the half period as a desired off period.
-If you select fewer off periods than the maximum possible, like if you only selected Period 5 but you have space for two off periods, the program will wildcard the remaining off periods.
+If you have a one-and-a-half period class like AP Biology or AP Physics C, do not treat the half period as a desired off period, leave it unselected.
+If you select fewer off periods than the maximum possible, like if you only selected Period 5 but you have space for two off periods, the program will wildcard the remaining off periods, meaning the results table will include schedules with all off combinations.
 ![Step 2](images/2.png)
 3. Select your desired courses.
-CTRL-Click to select multiple in the same category or to deselect a course.
+Hold CTRL and click (CTRL-Click) to select multiple courses in the same category or to deselect a course.
 ![Step 3](images/3.png)
-4. Press "Find Schedules" to generate the schedules.
+4. Press "Find Schedules" at the bottom to generate the schedules.
 ![Step 4](images/4.png)
-5. Switch to "View Schedules" and explore the choices available to you.
-The details pane contains information including the teacher's full name and the classroom location.
+5. Switch to "View Schedules" up top and explore the choices available to you.
+The details pane contains information including the teacher's full name and the classroom location, as well as semester details.
 ![Step 5](images/5.png)
-6. You can type the name of specific teachers you want shown and ones you do not want shown into the include and exclude fields at the top.
-Also PROTIP: You can copy-paste rows into your favorite spreadsheet software.
+6. You can type the last name of specific teachers you want shown and ones you do not want shown into the include and exclude fields at the top.
+Separate them with commas, spaces don't matter.
+You can also copy and paste schedule rows into your favorite spreadsheet software.
 ![Step 6](images/6.png)

 ### Help

-I can't figure out how to select multiple courses in the same box
+I can't figure out how to select multiple courses in the same box, or how to deselect a course
 - Hold CTRL and click

-Can't be opened because it is from an unidentified developer
+The JAR can't be opened because it is from an unidentified developer
-- Try opening terminal and going to wherever you downloaded the .jar with `cd [Path to folder where .jar was saved]`.
-Run it directly with `java -jar ScheduleStacker_v1.2.0.jar`
+- Try opening terminal and going to wherever you downloaded the .jar with `cd [Insert path to folder where .jar was saved]`.
+Run it directly with `java -jar ScheduleStacker_v1.2.1.jar`

 It doesn't WORK!
 - Contact me with whatever issues you're experiencing.
 I want to help!